chriswailes/RLTK/README.md

 		child :right, Expression
 	end

 The assignment functions that are generated for the children and values perform type checking to make sure that the AST is well-formed.
-The type of a child must be a subclass of the RLTK::ASTNode class, whereas the type of a value must NOT be a subclass of the RLTK::ASTNode class.
+The type of a child must be a subclass of the {RLTK::ASTNode} class, whereas the type of a value must NOT be a subclass of the {RLTK::ASTNode} class.
 While child and value objects are stored as instance variables it is unsafe to assign to these variables directly, and it is strongly recommended to always use the accessor functions.

-When instantiating a subclass of RLTK::ASTNode the arguments to the constructor should be the node's values (in order of definition) followed by the node's children (in order of definition).
+When instantiating a subclass of {RLTK::ASTNode} the arguments to the constructor should be the node's values (in order of definition) followed by the node's children (in order of definition).
 Example:

 	class Foo < RLTK::ASTNode
 		value :a, Fixnum